-Our current variances allow us to enter into hedging transactions through June 30, 2016.
-If the Commission does not issue an order before the expiration of our current variances, we will suspend our hedging program for the 2016-2017 season until such an order is issued.
-We anticipate placing some hedges before June 30, 2016, and given current market conditions, we do not expect a suspension of our hedging program would materially impact costs for customers this winter.
+Our current variances allow us to enter into hedging transactions through June 30, 2020.
+If the Commission does not issue an order before the expiration of our current variances, we will suspend our hedging program for the 2020-2021 season until such an order is issued.
+We anticipate placing some hedges before June 30, 2020, but a suspension of our hedging program would leave a significant portion of price exposure unhedged for the 2020-2021 winter season.

-Please note that information on gas supplies is designated as Trade Secret on Attachment A to this filing.
+Please note that information on gas supplies is designated as Protected Data in this petition and on Attachment A to this filing.
 Pursuant to Minn.
-Stat. §13.37, trade secret information is defined in part as government data, including a compilation that: 1) was supplied by the affected individual or organization, 2) is subject to efforts by the individual or organization that are reasonable under the circumstances to maintain secrecy, and 3) derives independent economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by, other persons who can obtain economic value from its disclosure or use.
-The information on Attachment A meets this definition for the following reasons:
+Stat. §13.37, trade secret information is defined in part as government data, including a compilation that:

+1) was supplied by the affected individual or organization, 2) is subject to efforts by the individual or organization that are reasonable under the circumstances to maintain secrecy, and 3) derives independent economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by, other persons who can obtain economic value from its disclosure or use.
+The information in this filing meets this definition for the following reasons:

 - 1. Xcel Energy, the affected organization, is supplying the information. - 2.
 Xcel Energy and Xcel Energy Services Inc. (XES), the service company for the Xcel Energy Inc. utility operating companies, make extensive efforts to maintain the secrecy of this information.
 This information is not available outside the Company except to other parties involved in contracts and to regulatory agencies under the confidentiality provisions of state or federal law, as evidenced by the non-disclosure provisions in the contracts. - 3.
-The information designated as Trade Secret derives independent economic value, actual or potential, from not being generally known or being readily ascertainable.
+The information designated as Protected Data derives independent economic value, actual or potential, from not being generally known or being readily ascertainable.
 If suppliers know the timing and volumes at which the Company will be entering into transactions, the market may use this information in a negative way to increase costs to the ratepayers.